10 Korean Haircuts to Make PSJ Swoon

-Korean celebrities have given us loads of hairstyle ideas.
+Celebrities have given us loads of ideas for Korean hairstyles.
 In this list, you’re bound to find one that’s perfect for you, no matter how long your hair is.

 Keep it long: layered locks.

-What better place to start than with a cut inspired by a PSJ’s leading lady?
+What better place to start this list of Korean haircut ideas than with a cut inspired by a PSJ’s leading lady?
 Park Minyoung’s face-flattering layers are a step up from plain old straight hair, adding volume to long locks and creating movement.

 If you’re iffy about doing anything too drastic, then a layered cut is for you: It gives you a fresh new look without sacrificing too much length.
 It’s versatile, so you can straighten it, curl it, or tie it up whenever you feel like changing your look.
 In the hands of a skilled stylist, a layered cut also has the added advantage of softening your facial features.